MoldyMacaroniX/dashword.net/_src/posts/split-surpasses-yunhaseu-to-become-new-top-1-creator-in-geometry-dash.md

 title: Split Surpasses YunHaSeu To Become New Top 1 Creator In Geometry Dash
 desc: Geometry Dash creator Split72 has surpassed YunHaSeu14 in creator points and became the new top creator in Geometry Dash.
 This is after approximately two years of YunHaSeu14 holding the spot.
+This also makes Split72 the first creator to take the top spot on the creators leaderboard in update 2.2.
 date: 2025-01-31T19:52:07.795Z
 tags:
   - news